The ADA defines an individual with a disability as:

 Macalester College is committed to providing inclusive learning environments.
 Equal access can often be achieved through course design.
 However, barriers to learning or assessment may still exist for a student with a disability in your course.
 Academic accommodations make educational experiences accessible for students with disabilities when the course design poses barriers to a student’s ability to access or demonstrate mastery of course content.
 While universal design is one way of ensuring access, academic accommodations, provide another means of addressing structural barriers and increasing access.
-Any student requesting accommodations should be referred to the Assistant Dean of Students.
+Any student requesting accommodations should be referred to the Director of Disability Services.

-Following a review of the student’s documentation and a brief meeting, the Assistant Dean will send the faculty member an email outlining any approved accommodations.
-Accommodations are not intended to constitute a fundamental change or alteration to any essential element or function of a course or program; if faculty are concerned that this is the case, or wish to discuss the provision of accommodations, they should contact the Assistant Dean.
+Following a review of the student’s documentation and a brief meeting, the Director of Disability Services will send the faculty member an email outlining any approved accommodations.
+Accommodations are not intended to constitute a fundamental change or alteration to any essential element or function of a course or program; if faculty are concerned that this is the case, or wish to discuss the provision of accommodations, they should contact the Director of Disability Services.
 Faculty members should not provide accommodations unless formally approved.
 Students are instructed to meet with each faculty member to discuss the details of the accommodation as appropriate.
 Upon getting an official notification, it is important that faculty act upon these required accommodations in a timely manner.

 All disability-related information concerning a student should be treated and protected as confidential information.
 Although faculty will receive information about accommodations, they are not privy to the student’s diagnosis.
 However, faculty members can ask students how their disability affects their learning if it assists in making appropriate accommodations.
-Faculty or staff should direct any questions or concerns about the accommodations requested or of a particular student, to the Assistant Dean of Students.
+Faculty or staff should direct any questions or concerns about the accommodations requested or of a particular student, to the Director of Disability Services.

 Disability Services Staff

-- Robin Hart Ruthenbeck, Assistant Dean of Students, coordinates disability services and determines accommodations for students.
-Robin's office is located in Kagin Commons, Room 125.
+Allie Quinn, Director of Disability Services, coordinates disability services and determines accommodations for students.
+Allison's office is located in Kagin Commons, Room 125.
 Email firstname.lastname@example.org

 - Kara Warren, Department Coordinator for Disability Services and International Student Programs, schedules meetings and coordinates accessible texts and notetakers.
 Email firstname.lastname@example.org